-On behalf of the Audit Committee
+On behalf of the Audit Committee.

-Mrs. R. Tlali Chairperson of the Audit Committee
+Mrs. R. Tlali

+Chairperson of the Audit Committee

-Directors' Responsibilities and Approval
+Financial Statements for the year ended 31 December 2022 Directors' Responsibilities and Approval

 In accordance with the CBL Act No. 2 of 2000, the Directors are responsible for the preparation of the annual financial statements.
 These financial statements are prepared in accordance with the Central Bank of Lesotho Act No. 2 of 2000 and in line with the policies set out in note 1 of the financial statements.
 The financial statements are based on appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates, and fairly present the affairs of the Bank as at 31 December 2022, and the results of its operations, net loss and cash flows for the year then ended.